By Foster Commerce

 Thanks to new technologies, having a headless website has never been more accessible.

 But whether due to real concerns about fake headless or unfamiliarity with the concept, "going headless" may still be anxiety-provoking for some.

-That's why we wanted to share the benefits of headless websites and assure our readers that any fingernail-biting you've been doing might be worth it!
+That's why we're excited to share the benefits of headless websites.
+We want to assure our readers that any fingernail-biting you've been doing might be worth it!

 While we've written this post with merchants and marketers in mind, we encourage devs to read it too.

-In a quick rundown below, we've detailed three reasons we believe headless builds can give ecomm businesses a significant competitive advantage.
+In a quick rundown below, we've detailed three reasons we believe headless websites give ecomm businesses a significant competitive advantage.